Cerebral Venous Thrombosis Medication

 Heparin increases the action of antithrombin III, leading to inactivation of coagulation enzymes thrombin, factor Xa, and factor IXa.
 Thrombin is the enzyme that is most sensitive to inactivation by heparin.

-Because heparin is not absorbed from the gastrointestinal (GI) tract, it must be given parenterally.
+Because heparin is not absorbed from the GI tract, it must be given parenterally.
 When given intravenously, its effect is immediate.
 Metabolism of heparin is complex; rapid zero-order metabolism is followed by slower first-order renal clearance.
-Zero-order process is saturable, leading to an increase in half-life from 30 minutes to 150 minutes as the dose is increased.
+The saturable phase of heparin clearance is thought to be due to binding to endothelial cell receptors and macrophages in which it is depolymerized.
+Zero-order process is saturable, leading to an increase in half-life from 30 minutes with a low dose bolus to 150 minutes with a high dose bolus.
 Weight-based protocol is now often used for dosing.
 When choosing this therapy, the risks of its contraindications must be weighed against the potential benefits of the drug.

 Enoxaparin (Lovenox)